-It’s a great idea to take a closer look at some of the cultural and marketing brainwashing we’ve been swimming in our entire lives.
+It’s a great idea to take a closer look at some of the cultural and marketing brainwashing about alcohol we’ve been swimming in our entire lives.
 Things like,

 “I need a drink to …relax, comfort myself, celebrate, dull the pain, feel less anxious, loosen up socially, enjoy life, be able to stand my family/spouse/children, numb out, check out, get through the day, get through the night, get to sleep.”